 Sarah Shaffi: Nikesh Shukla’s Brown Baby has cemented the promise I’ve made to the brown babies in my life

-Journalist Sarah Shaffi on the memoir Bernardine Evaristo called ‘beautifully intimate and soul-searching,’ and her own experience of growing up as the child of immigrant parents.
+Journalist and co-founder of #BAMEinPublishing, Sarah Shaffi reflects on Nikesh Shukla's mesmerising memoir Brown Baby and her own experience of growing up as the child of immigrant parents.

 In Brown Baby, Nikesh Shukla grapples with the question of how to prepare children for a world that is racist, sexist and facing climate crisis, while also showing them all the joy that life can bring.
 Reading Nikesh’s heartwrenching yet hilarious memoir, Sarah Shaffi looks back on her own childhood experience as a daughter of immigrant parents and reflects on her responsibilities to the brown babies in her own life.

 I am on the playground at school, alone (I've recently been ousted from my friendship group by a mean blonde girl), and a girl a little older than me has told me to go home.
 Even though I’m seven, I know instinctively she doesn’t mean the place a 10-minute walk away from where I’m standing.
 I splutter and tell the dinner lady on duty in the playground, but nothing is done; she just tells me to ignore the girl.